On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature: Derivatives and Proofs

-In this appendix, we provide the rigorous mathematical derivation of the relationship between the SGD noise covariance and the spectral properties of the per-sample Hessian.
-We proceed by approximating the gradient noise via Activity-Weight Duality (AWD), transforming the system into the eigenbasis of the global Hessian, and utilizing the spectral decomposition of individual samples to obtain the final result.
+In this appendix, we provide the mathematical derivation of the relationship between the SGD noise covariance and the spectral properties of the per-sample Hessian.
+We proceed by decomposing the gradient noise via Activity-Weight Duality (AWD), controlling the explicit remainders, transforming the leading term into the eigenbasis of the global Hessian, and using the spectral decomposition of individual samples to obtain the final result.